Equine hepacivirus

-Hepacivirus A, or Canine hepacivirus (CHV) or Equine hepacivirus (EHV), is a positive-sense single-stranded RNA virus of the genus Hepacivirus.
+Equine hepacivirus (EHV) is a positive-sense single-stranded RNA virus of the genus Orthohepacivirus.
+EHV includes Canine hepacivirus (CHV).
 It infects dogs and horses, and causes pulmonary infections in dogs.
-Unlike the related Hepatitis C virus, it is not known to cause hepatitis in either host.
+Like the related Hepatitis C virus, it is known to cause chronic hepatitis in horses.

 History

 The virus was isolated in 2011 from a number of dogs suffering from respiratory infections.
 Later, distinct lineages were isolated from horses in different locations.

 Genome

 As of 2012, the genome has not yet been fully sequenced.
 The available sequence is about 6,500 nucleotides in length.
 It is predicted to have a polyprotein that can be cleaved into 10 smaller proteins.
 There is a 'slippery sequence' – A_{5}NNA_{5} – within the genome which may encode a programmed frameshift.
 It encodes two envelope proteins (E1 and E2) as well as cysteine and serine proteases.

 The overall G+C content is 50.7%.